rpuntaie/pdt/pdt.rst

 - The repo has a top level folder for ``pdt``'s (optionally named ``pdt``)
 - Every cycle gets an ``AAA`` folder below ``pdt``, e.g. ``011``.
   Usage of base36, .i.e ``0-9A-Z``, keeps the UID short.
+  Depending on the project size the actual length can be less the 3.
 - A normal cycle has 4 documents below ``AAA``:

   - ``i.rest.stpl``